 The reasons for this are because:

 - EHT is a product of Signum Biosciences located in New Jersey.
 The EHT 0202 drug developed by a French company called Diaxonhit (formally called Exonhit).

 Because of this, Brand Partners should not confuse research on EHT0202 with Nerium EHT.
-I admit the names of both compounds are very similar so it's easy to confuse them.
+Their names are very similar so it's easy to confuse them.